microspectrometer/dev-kit-2020/README.md

     FtIsBusOk

-Note this is *not* the same as `FtIsReadyToWrite`.
+Note this is *not* the same as `FtHasRoomToWrite`.
 That function checks `MIOSIO[0]`, this one checks `MISO`.
 During the `bus-turnaround`, the slave uses `MISO` for both *receive buffer empty* and *transmit buffer full*.